 Graduate Student Public Humanities Fellowship

-2017-2018 UB Humanities Institute Graduate Student Public Humanities Fellowship
+2020-2021 Humanities New York Public Humanities Fellowship

+Humanities New York and the UB Humanities Institute announce the call for applicants for the 2020-2021 Public Humanities Fellowship.
+The Public Humanities Fellowship was developed by Humanities New York in partnership with nine New York research universities to bring humanities scholarship into the public realm and strengthen the public humanities community by supporting emerging scholars.
+The year-long Fellowship involves workshops in the methods and approaches of the public humanities, mentorship and advice, networking opportunities, and financial support, all to bolster the Fellow’s development of a public project related to their own scholarship in partnership with a community organization or non-profit.
 The skills and experiences afforded by the Fellowship are intended to serve scholars who have a record of working with the public as well as those who are starting to explore the public humanities.
-It is equally valuable for scholars who plan to pursue careers within the academy and those who plan to pursue other career paths.
+It is equally valuable for scholars who plan to pursue careers within the academy and those who plan to pursue other paths.

-- The Fellow is required to attend a two-day orientation run by Humanities New York at their New York City office on Monday, August 21 and Tuesday, August 22, 2017.
+- The Fellow is required to attend a two-day orientation run by Humanities New York at their New York City office on Monday, August 17 and Tuesday, August 18, 2020.

 - During the Fellowship year, the Fellow will develop a plan to implement a public humanities project and work with community partners on that project.

-- The Fellow will participate in workshops scheduled for December 2017 and June 2018.
+- The Fellow will participate in workshops scheduled for December 2020 and June 2021.

 During the course of the Fellowship, Fellows will have the opportunity to participate in events sponsored by Humanities New York.
-Fellows are also eligible for project funds from HNY to support public programs developed during the course of their Fellowship.
-Throughout the Fellowship, Fellows are encouraged to work collaboratively with HNY to identify community partners, explore public humanities methods and programs, and share findings as their research progresses.
+Fellows are also eligible for funds from HNY to support the project developed during the course of their Fellowship.
+Throughout the Fellowship, Fellows should work collaboratively with HNY to identify community partners, explore public humanities methods and programs, and share findings as their project progresses.

 DURATION & STIPEND

 Humanities New York Program Officer Adam Capitanio (212-233-1131 / firstname.lastname@example.org)